mrkrd/matlab_wrapper/README.rst

 Support
 -------

-If you are having issues, please let us know through the issue
+If you are having issues, please let me know through the issue
 tracker: https://github.com/mrkrd/matlab_wrapper/issues.
 Try to avoid duplicates by searching previous issues, checking FAQ_, and CONTRIBUTING_.